-Best for Damaged Hair: Schwarzkopf Simply Color Permanent Hair Color
+Best for Damaged Hair: Schwarzkopf Simply Color Hair Color 9.0 Light vlonde

 If years of coloring have taken a toll on your hair, it’s more important than ever to make sure that every time you do color, it’s with a gentle, nourishing product.
 Enter this newbie.
 It earns big points for being ammonia-, alcohol-, and silicone-free; it also doesn’t contain PPD, a common ingredient in many permanent hair color formulas that can cause some seriously problematic allergic reactions.
 What it does contain is a plethora of good-for-your hair ingredients.
 We’re talking strengthening oat milk and soy protein, as well as mega-moisturizing argan oil.